 While working with a claimant, Workforce Solutions Office staff becomes aware that a claimant is already enrolled in training or needs training.

-Boards must ensure that when making assessments in these situations, Workforce Solutions Office staff do the following:
+TWC and Boards must ensure that when making assessments in these situations, Workforce Solutions Office staff do the following:

 Determine whether the training is funded by TWC-VR, TAA, or a federal or state veterans’ agency.